michalboska/rust-developer/ex18_metrics/README.md

 # Chat server

+## Administrative access
+For the first time the server starts, a user with administrative access is created with login `admin` and password `admin`.

 ## Running locally

 Cwd to the root folder (usually where this readme is located) and run `./cargo run client` or `./cargo run server`.
 See `./cargo run` help for additional options.